keithwalsh/obsidian-kbd/README.md

 - Styles all `<kbd>` tags in your notes for both light and dark themes.
 - Command Palette action: **Wrap selection with `<kbd>`**.
 - Default hotkey: <kbd>Ctrl / Cmd</kbd> + <kbd>K</kbd> (customizable in Settings → Hotkeys).
+- **Multiple cursor support**: Select multiple text portions and wrap them all at once.
 - Works seamlessly in the editor and preview modes.

 ---